ccng830/lsml2_final_project/README.md

     </a>
 </div>

-And for the metrics, I will use F1-score as the main metric to evulate the model performance because of imbalance dataset.
+And for the metrics, I will use F1-score as the main metric to evaluate the model performance because of imbalance dataset.

 ### Training details